neomundi-io/.github/profile/README.md

 It helps AI teams measure instability, drift, and governance-relevant signals before enforcing policies.

 One API call.
 BYOK.
 Privacy first.
 No content storage.
+Self-hosted Llama available for selected governance functions.
+A sovereign inference path for stronger privacy, resilience and operational control.

 We provide the signal.
 Your system, policy, or responsible operator keeps decision authority.